 This post may contain affiliate links.
 See my disclosure for more details.

 Taking surveys online is a simple way to earn extra money.
 Anyone (mostly adults but some sites will also accept from age 13) can do it, and there are plenty of survey providers available.
 Generally, all it involves is giving your opinion or feedback on companies, products, services or advertising in exchange for a cash reward or other incentive.
-This is one of my favourite and easiest ways to earn some extra money and I use quite a few different survey sites and apps.

 To help get you started here are my 5 top tips for using online survey sites.